 Some of the best welding students have never welded before starting this program at CareerTech.

-Ms. O’Donnell is an alumnus of the CareerTech Welding program.
+Mrs. O’Donnell is an alumnus of the CareerTech Welding program.
 She began her career at the age of 16, where she not only learned how to weld, but gained leadership skills as she was involved with SkillsUSA.
-Her seven years of industry experience began with her co-op position, where she completed various projects from custom ornamental projects to fixing farm equipment.
-Later she worked as a production manager in a local manufacturing business.
+Her industry experience began with her co-op position, where she completed various projects from custom ornamental projects to fixing farm equipment.
+Later she worked as a production manager at a local manufacturing business.